Amrit-Kumar-Singha/128_Bytes_Dual_Port_RAM/README.md

 # Designing a 128 Bytes Dual Port RAM Using Cadence Genus and Innovus

-I'm excited to share a recent project where I designed a 128 Bytes Dual Port RAM using Cadence's powerful EDA tools.
-This project provided a comprehensive understanding of both synthesis and physical design processes involved in memory design. 🚀

 ## Project Overview

 The objective was to design a 128 Bytes Dual Port RAM, a fundamental component in many digital systems.
 This design features dual ports, allowing simultaneous read and write operations, enhancing performance in various applications.